Q: When can I apply for an internship?

 Most Goodman internships run in sessions on a spring, summer and fall schedule.
 Applications for the spring session are typically due in October, summer session applications in February, and fall session applications in May.
 As such, we recommend applying for an internship in the session preceding it; for spring sessions that is between May and October, summer between October and February, and fall between February and May.
 Regardless of when one submits an application, we do not begin reviewing for a particular session until its deadline has passed.

 You can visit our application page to see for which session we are currently seeking applications and relevant deadlines.
 Please note that Stage Management internships operate on Goodman's production schedule, and do not follow traditional spring, summer or fall sessions.
+Production and Design internships also have irregular sessions and are review on an "as needed" basis.

 Q: How will I know that you have received my application materials?

-You should receieve an email confirming receipt of application.
+A: You should receive an email confirming receipt of application.
 Your two letters of recommendation (more than two will not be read) are to be uploaded by your letter of recommendation writer on or before the application deadline.
 If for some reason you fear your LOR writer has not received their letter of recommendation request email, please direct them to our letter of recommendation upload form.
 Applicants should follow up with their recommendation writers to ensure submission.
 Please do not call us to check the status of your application or letters of recommendation.

 Q: How does the selection process work?

-Reading and evaluating applications takes three to five weeks from the application deadline, and sometimes longer during unusually busy periods of activity at the theater.
+A: Reading and evaluating applications takes three to five weeks from the application deadline, and sometimes longer during unusually busy periods of activity at the theater.
 Once that stage of the process is completed, the top three to five candidates for each position are interviewed, either in person or by telephone, after which formal offers are made.
 We realize that waiting for official notification of your status can be stressful and we appreciate your patience.
 If you have not heard from us yet and cannot delay pursuing other options we certainly understand and encourage you to act accordingly; please let us know if you do decide to take another offer or if your plans change.
 Again, please do not call to check on the status of your application.
 Questions can be directed to email@example.com.

 Q: How competitive is the selection process?